Chapter 4: Georgia

 Like other serif designs, Georgia has a formalness to it — but it stays readable on a variety of screen sizes.
 The history of the font is inspired by Scotch Roman designs from the 1800s, and it came to life in 1993, thanks to Matthew Carter.

 Where did the name “Georgia” come from?
 It’s said that the idea for the typeface name came from a headline at the time: “Alien Heads found in Georgia.”
 Carter’s father was a British historian of typography, even working for Her Majesty’s Stationery Office and University Press at Oxford.
-This inspired Carter in his own work with typefaces.
+Such regal beginnings inspired Carter in his own work with typefaces.

-The Internet was growing by leaps and bounds in the early 90s, so there was a real need for fonts that would look good even at low resolutions.
+The Internet was growing by leaps and bounds in the early 90s, so there was a real need for fonts that would look good even at low resolutions and in smaller sizes.
 Georgia fits that bill because it creates an interesting typeface that is still legible and easy to read.
 The addition of serifs makes the font suited both for headlines and body text.

 The initial release of Georgia was bundled in the core fonts for Web.
 It then came as a supplemental pack of fonts.
-The font was compatible with both Windows and Mac computers, and because the font looked the same on both systems, it became popular with designers.
+The font was compatible with Windows and Mac computers, and because the font looked the same on both systems, it became popular with designers.
+People working on Windows could create brand marketing materials that matched what those working on Macs put out–consistency helped with brand image.
 Everyone on the team could easily work on the same design without it being skewed on different platforms.
+People began to see the many different applications for the font.

 What is Georgia Font?

-Georgia has strokes that are both thick and thin, switching back and forth between the two.
+Georgia has strokes that are both thick and thin, alternating between the two.
 It is slightly italic looking, but not quite as slanted.
 If you’ve studied calligraphy, then this font might look slightly familiar because the letters blend one to the next.
 This creates a continuous look throughout the text.
+However, they are not so swirly that they’re hard to read.
+The type has a slightly formal look because of the varied stroke weights throughout.

 Georgia isn’t pixelated at all, but offers beautiful clarity both in print and in digital format.
 If you’re looking for a font you can use across different mediums, this one is well-suited to multiple uses.
 You’ll see Georgia used often in resumes for a clean, crisp look potential employers find easy to skim and get details from a job candidate.